What Does Healthy Sexuality Actually Look Like?

 It’s hard to feel sexy if you aren’t confident in your body.
 So many girls today have self-esteem issues that manifest as being a shy, covered up, shut-in or alternatively, an open, hypersexual wild girl.
 Girls will either hate their bodies so much they’re ashamed and embarrassed to show any of it, or they will overexploit their bodies, showing them to the world to feel accepted and validated.
 Neither of these is healthy for the psyche of women.

 People thrive when they’re able to feel confident and beautiful in their bodies.
 Today’s society attempts to teach women to do this, but in a way that ultimately disempowers women.
 It seems that society has equated “loving your body” to “never change your body, overexploit your body, and recklessly give in to your body’s every desire.”
 This mindset disempowers women by making them comfortable with being stagnant, teaching them it’s okay to indulge in gluttonous behavior and lack self-control, and encouraging them to be reckless.
-The consequences this approach offers can ultimately drive women to hate their bodies more than love their bodies.
+The consequences this approach offers can ultimately drive women to hate their bodies.

 It’s important to accept yourself for who you are while still focusing on who you can become.